If you do feel you have a system that can beat roulette and just want to try it out without spending much money there are a few options.

 You can also use the software to input spins you collected from elsewhere and see if there are any significant biases in the wheel.
 This is handy if you are trying to use wheel bias to beat the casino.
 Its unlikely nowadays but you might be lucky and find one you can exploit.

-If you are serious about developing a system to make money then using a system designer is the way to go.
+If you are serious about developing a system to beat roulette then using a system designer is the way to go.
 A spreadsheet might be fine if your system is really simple but its so much easier to us Roulette Xtreme and use that.
 Find out more at UxSoftware.
 It costs $30 but its well worth it if you are serious about designing your own system.